 PEEK, also known as Poly Ether Etherketone, is seeing increasing use in 3D printing in recent times, but has been around since the 1980s.
 Offering fantastic mechanical properties, and as strong as steel by volume despite being 80% lighter, PEEK 3D printing is fast becoming adopted for a variety of industrial weight-saving applications.

-With patents expiring for a number of innovations necessary for PEEK 3D printing, mostly concerning heated chambers to keep temperature consistent, PEEK 3D printer filament has seen an increase in use, with a number of specialist industrial 3D printers developed with PEEK filament in mind.
+With patents expiring for a number of innovations necessary for PEEK 3D printing, mostly concerning heated chambers to keep temperature consistent, PEEK 3D printer filament has seen an increase in use, with a number of specialist industrial 3D printers developed with PEEK additive manufacturing in mind.

-PEEK is also increasingly combined with other materials such as carbon fiber to create strong composite materials for industrial uses.
+PEEK is also increasingly combined with other materials such as carbon fiber or glass fibers to create strong composite materials for industrial uses.

 3D Printing Properties & recommendations

 PEEK melts at around 343°C, with a glass transition temperature of 143°C – both much higher than standard 3D printer filaments.
 As a result, you’ll need an all-metal hot end and very high-end nozzle such as a hardened steel nozzle.

 Minimum extruder temperatures are around 360°C, and you may need to be higher at 400-450°C depending on the filament and other factors.

 You will also need an enclosed, heated chamber.
 PEEK filament is very sensitive to even slight changes in temperature, so a heated chamber is required.
 You should also ensure printing cannot be affected by any extraneous variables like sunlight.

 PEEK is prone to warping, so you will need a heated bed heated to a minimum 120°C, preferably 120-150°C.